Flavia Maxima Fausta: Execution

-Constantine I ordered the damnatio memoriae of Fausta and Crispus around 326 with the result that no contemporary source records details of her fate: "Eusebius, ever the sycophant, mentions neither Crispus nor Fausta in his Life of Constantine, and even wrote Crispus out of the final version of his Ecclesiastical History (HE X.9.4)", Constantine's biographer Paul Stephenson observes.
+Constantine I ordered the damnatio memoriae of Fausta and Crispus around 326 with the result that no contemporary source records details of her fate.
 Although Julian praised Fausta in his panegyric to Constantius II, there is no other evidence of her memory being rehabilitated.

 In popular culture

 Fausta is an important antagonist in Dorothy L. Sayers' chronicle-play The Emperor Constantine (1951).
 In addition, Fausta was portrayed by Belinda Lee in the film Constantine and the Cross (1961).